SophieManuel/Visualisation_Project/README.md

 # Worldwide_statistics
+***

-### Spatial data visualization
+## A spatial data visualization project

 Inspired by A. Raftery work:
 https://bayespop.shinyapps.io/wpp2019explorer/

-Worldwide_statistics is a Python way to produce a similar study.

-# Description

-This project is about producing a python module that produces interactives graphs(such as  maps, histograms..).
+Worldwide_statistics is about producing interactive graphs (such as maps, histograms..).
 The user can choose the desired year and indicators to display.
-The module is aimed for public use and is expected to be installed using pip.

-# The package
+## The package
+***

-This is a python package providing a high-level API that simplifies the visualization of statistics about countries on a world map or in differenttypes of plots.
+This is a python package providing a high-level API that simplifies the visualization of statistics about countries on a world map or in different types of plots.

-Moreover, this package also includes a user-friendly web application that makes use of the internal API to visualize statistics in a browser destined toregular (non-developer) end-users.
+Moreover, this package also includes a user-friendly web application that makes use of the internal API to visualize statistics in a browser destined to regular (non-developer) end-users.

 This package is still WIP.